 essenscia is actively cooperating with regulators and other sector players in developing and implementing a risk-based regulatory framework for product safety.
 The federation is working hand-in-hand with authorities such as the European Chemicals Agency (ECHA) to implement the ambitious legislation on hazard assessment & communication (CLP, Classification, Labelling and Packaging) and risk assessment & management (REACH, Registration, Evaluation, Authorization and Restriction of Chemicals).
 This requires relentless effort and a lifelong commitment, for example in terms of the quality and updating of data in the REACH registration dossiers in response to new scientific information and changing technical requirements.

 Health and safety information is not only shared with direct customers through the CLP labels on products and safety data sheets, but also with authorities and consumers. essenscia’s product groups Detic and Phytofar are engaged in various programmes to better inform consumers as well.
-The dissemination of REACH registration hazard data and risk analysis on the ECHA website further increases transparency, not only within the supply chain but also to the general public. essenscia has also a partnership with the Belgian Poison Centre, a crucial organisation supporting citizens in the event of a chemicals-related incident.
+The dissemination of REACH registration hazard data and risk analysis on the ECHA website further increases transparency, not only within the supply chain but also to the general public. essenscia also has a partnership with the Belgian Poison Centre, a crucial organisation supporting citizens in the event of a chemicals-related incident.

-The transition to a circular economy will require even more transparency, especially in relation to the presence of substances of potential concern in articles for adequate use and end-of-life management. essenscia is already actively involved in finding practical solutions to the challenge of providing the required information in an appropriate and efficient manner not creating administrative burdens nor jeopardising confidential business information.
+The transition to a circular economy will require even more transparency, especially in relation to the presence of substances of potential concern in articles for adequate use and end-of-life management. essenscia is already actively involved in finding practical solutions to the challenge of providing the required information in an appropriate and efficient manner without creating administrative burdens nor jeopardising confidential business information.

-A new EU Market Surveillance Regulation and the national coordinating has to be put into place.
-It will monitor and coordinated Belgian efforts on enforcing the more than 70 EU harmonised product legislations onto the Belgian territory.
-It should help to further improve the efficiency of Belgian enforcement efforts and increase the transparency upon the results to maintain the trust of consumers that products on the shelf in Belgium indeed respect EU product rules.
-Special attention needs to go the sales through online platforms.
+A new EU Market Surveillance Regulation and national coordination has to be put in place.
+It will monitor and coordinate Belgian efforts to enforce the more than 70 EU harmonised product legislations onto the Belgian territory.
+It should help to further improve the efficiency of Belgian enforcement efforts and increase transparency of the results to maintain consumer trust that products on the shelf in Belgium do in fact respect EU product rules.
+Special attention is needed for sales through online platforms.

-Objective information in layman’s language is hard to find. essenscia therefore supports the GreenFacts’ initiative to translate the available scientific information into Dutch.
+Objective information in layman’s language is hard to find, which is why essenscia supports the GreenFacts’ initiative to translate the available scientific information into Dutch.
 GreenFacts is a non-profit project which brings complex scientific consensus reports on health and the environment from international organisations such as the WHO (World Health Organization), FAO (Food and Agriculture Organization), IARC (International Agency for Research on Cancer), UNEP (United Nations Environment Programme), and the European Commission) within the reach of non-specialists.
 GreenFacts publishes clear, faithful and verified summaries of existing scientific reports on health, the environment and sustainable development.
 These are peer reviewed under the control of an independent scientific committee.